ivy-net/ivynet-docs/docs/client/IvynetCLICommands.md

 ### scan

 prepares information for the monitoring.
-In the first step this command scans running docker containers for any known AVS's, and let user to select which to monitor.
+In the first step this command scans running docker containers for any known AVSs, and let user to select which to monitor.
 Additionally, it allows users to specify any running container.
 All information are added into the `~/.ivynet/monitor-config.toml` file.